-This basic saas development guide won’t be full without mentioning the cost of its development.
+This basic saas product development guide won’t be full without mentioning the cost of its development.
 The cost of SaaS application development will depend on the complexity of the product, its accompanying functions, and its integration potential with various other services.

-Usually, the budget consists of several parts: business analysis, design, programming, server, software monitoring and maintenance, customer support and promotion.
+Usually, the budget consists of several parts: business analysis, design, programming, server, software monitoring and maintenance, customer support, and promotion.

 Based on these parameters and the hourly rates of European developers, we can name the following ranges:

 - Basic SaaS MVP (real MVP!) may cost you a total of $25,000-50,000.

 - Feature-rich web SaaS applications can be as high as $100,000.